los7key/garden/docs/tech/unix/bash-prompts.md

 # Bash prompts

-I have dot files, but sometimes it's just not enough.
+I have [dot files](https://github.com/jellyfishsizzle/dotfiles) that are never kept up to date, so I end up taking notes elsewhere.

 Here are some other notes I've picked up along the way.

 #### Set prompt to pick up repo like zsh does